SzybkiSasza/proxify-class/examples/README.md

 4. Run the example:
   - NodeJS - run `node index`
   - Browser - copy `examples` and `lib` directories and include chosen example file using your module loader.

+## Async DB

+This example shows how to enrich input arguments before calling method implementation when the enrichment is performed asynchronously.

+Input that is passed to the method is always an object, thanks to modifier.
+The asynchronous nature of the method is preserved.

 ## Logging